barryclark/jekyll-now/_posts/2021-08-01-Markov-Chain-Monte-Carlo.md

 If it were a discrete distribution, it'd be quite easy to make statements about it because we could easily compute the relative probabilities of the outputs.
 But because it's continuous we don't get so lucky.

-TODO explain why we only need a function that is proportional to posterior.
+**TODO** explain why we only need a function that is proportional to posterior.
 Does it need to sum to 1?
 How is that any different than normalizing constant?

-### Sampling from a distribution

-- uniform distro: Mersenne twister or linear feedback (simplest)
-- normal distro
-- general distro

 ## A real world example